buomsoo-kim/buomsoo-kim.github.io/_posts/2020-01-09-Attention-mechanism-2.md.md

 [Image source: [Understanding LSTM Networks](https://colah.github.io/posts/2015-08-Understanding-LSTMs/)]
 </p>

 The final hidden state of the encoder, **c**, functions as a summary of the inputs to the encoder, i.e., the source sentence.
 In other words, information from the source sentence is distilled in a vector with a fixed dimensionality.
 In the decoder , **c** is an input to RNN cells, along with previous hidden state and target word.
-Therefore, the hidden state at level *t* is calculated as below (*f* is the RNN operation).
+Therefore, the hidden state at level *t* is calculated as below (*f* is the RNN operation in this context).

 \begin{equation}
 h_t = f(h_{t-1}, y_{t-1}, c)